dotmake-build/docfx-plus/README.md

 - The `docfx-plus` **tool** which is a wrapper around `docfx` tool, which at runtime patches the internals to fix some problems;
   currently mainly for advanced support of XML Comments (xmldocs) `<code>` blocks.
   This wrapper is developed because these changes cannot be applied in the template (or in a plugin as it's too late for metadata (`.yml`) changes).
+  The tool can also convert/migrate your existing `SHFB` projects completely to `docfx` projects.

 This project was mainly done for migrating our projects' docs from [SHFB (Sandcastle Help File Builder)](https://github.com/EWSoftware/SHFB) which is still very stable but its theme and architecture was outdated.